Lujain Ibrahim

 about // research // news // contact

-My research approach is grounded in information theory and human-centered computing, but also draws on cognitive science and social psychology.
-I work directly with both models and people, aiming to evaluate and enhance their interactions by developing and testing frameworks, as well as conducting experiments and user studies.
 All my publications can be found here.
-My work has been published in venues including ICLR, NeurIPS, AIES, and FAccT, and covered by The Telegraph, Le Monde, NBC, Wired, NPR, and more.
+My work has been published in Nature, ICLR, NeurIPS, AIES, and FAccT, and covered by the BBC, The Telegraph, Le Monde, NBC, Wired, NPR, Mashable, and more.

 news